 Continuous advancement in genetic screening tests is evident.

-The pre-implantation genetic screening process thought to be a corrective measure to establish a successful IVF process.
+The pre-implantation genetic screening process is thought to be a corrective measure to establish a successful IVF process.

 However, recently blastocyst biopsy is a more preferable method to conduct genetic screening.